rsteegers/apple-prodcuts-example/README.md

 # Apple Products Example
-Test project that showcases frontend abilities: https://apple-products-test-baff9.web.app/
+Test project that showcases frontend abilities: https://apple-products-test-baff9.web.app/.
+If nothing happens when clicking the registration button in the Chrome browser, then open a Chrome browser incognito or access this link: https://apple-products-test-baff9.web.app/security/register

 ## Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 ## Build